 The ETV program is open to any former and current foster care youth who meets one of these criteria:

 - Foster care will end on and after your 18th birthday.

-- You are in foster care at age 17 and not enrolled in high school, but you have earned a GED or Vocational Certificate or you have completed state requirements and have a high school diploma.
-In any case, you are remaining in foster care until you turn 18.
+- In foster care at age 17 and not enrolled in High School, but have earned a GED or Vocational Certificate and will remain in foster care until you turn 18.